sdsc-ordes/tripsu/docs/tutorial.md

 ```

 The next subsections break down each of the three pseudonymization approaches to
 better understand how they operate.

+**Important Note**: all the examples use full URIs, but the tripsu config supports prefixes too!
+[Click here](https://github.com/sdsc-ordes/tripsu/blob/main/tests/data/rules.yaml) for an example.

 ### 1. Pseudonymize the URI of nodes with `rdf:type`